Magic vs. Hawks Prediction & Picks - November 9

 Magic Performance Insights

-- In terms of turnovers, Orlando is 23rd in the NBA in committing them (15.3 per game).
+- In terms of turnovers, Orlando is 23rd in the league in committing them (15.3 per game).
 It is third-best in forcing them (16.7 per game).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.